ACI Airport Carbon Accreditation – The Portuguese Success Story

 VTM therefore takes this opportunity to recognise the excellent work carried out by the Portuguese airports, which are setting an example for the entire Aviation & Airports sector in terms of environmental sustainability good practices and, in this case, carbon emissions management.
 VTM works closely and on a recurring basis with two of the three distinguished airports (Madeira and Ponta Delgada) on various fronts, including within the scope of another ACI programme (ASQ Survey), and we have always been attentive to the issue of environmental sustainability, which is becoming increasingly relevant to the entire transport industry.

-Hence, given this Portuguese Success Story, VTM has an opening here to learn from the best in the industry and is in a position to support potential clients and pass on knowledge on this subject.
+Hence, given this Portuguese success story, VTM has an opening here to learn from the best in the industry and is in a position to support potential clients and pass on knowledge on this subject.
 For a better understanding of the scope of ACI’s Airport Carbon Accreditation programme, a brief explanation is given below.

 Airport Carbon Accreditation (ACA) is a programme implemented at airports around the world whose main focus is carbon emissions management.
 This programme was developed and launched in 2009 by ACI, more specifically by its European segment, and its main objective is to assess and recognise airports’ efforts to manage and reduce their carbon emissions, using 7 levels of certification, as shown in Figure 1 (Airport Carbon Accreditation, 2023).